Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 As Whitney got progressively worse overdoing it would cause him to lose ground which could not be regained through rest.

 After that, he could no longer write, or even use his prewritten cards to communicate.
 In fact, he almost couldn’t communicate at all.
-Except to go to the hospital, he has not left his room nor spoken to another human being in seven years.
+Except for going to the hospital, he has not left his room nor spoken to another human being in seven years.
 He hasn’t eaten food or drunk liquids in six.

 Mindfulness Helped